aredn/documentation/arednGettingStarted/node_admin.rst

   .. attention:: You are responsible for using frequencies, channels, bandwidths, and power levels that comply with your country’s Amateur radio license requirements.

 Channel Width Setting
   Click in the field at the right to select from the channel widths supported on your device.
-Most hardware will support 5 MHz, 10 MHz, or 20 MHz channel widths.

-  .. note:: Some AREDN |trade| devices will only support specific channel widths.
+Most hardware will support 5 MHz, 10 MHz, or 20 MHz channel widths, but some devices will only support specific channel widths.
 If the choice of channel width is limited, the device will only show its supported widths in the dropdown list.

   As a general rule, a larger channel width will allow more data to be transferred, but it may only do so over shorter distances.
 One suggestion is to start with the largest channel width that yields a *Signal to Noise Ratio* (SNR) of at least 15 dB.
 There may be several reasons for reducing the channel width setting: